Gaarv/kadenze-dl/README.md

 Download videos for offline usage / archive based on your profile information given in the configuration file to download H264 720p or 360p videos courses.

-Changelog
----

-### 2021-03-10

-- emulating browser with playwright
-- archived courses can be downloaded
-- sessions/videos ordering and titles now based on JSON data (previous downloaded sessions and videos will have different names)

 Install
 ---